wpniederer/next-serverless/README.md

 npm install --save nextjs12-serverless
 ```

-During install, a default `serverless.yml` gets created if you don't already have one (if not, copy it from [here](https://github.com/cyrilwanner/next-serverless/blob/master/default-serverless.yml)).
+During install, a default `serverless.yml` gets created if you don't already have one (if not, copy it from [here](https://github.com/cyrilwanner/nextjs12-serverless/blob/master/default-serverless.yml)).
 You might want to update it to your needs.

-If you are not using a custom server, replace the `next` binaries in your `package.json` with `next-serverless`:
+If you are not using a custom server, replace the `next` binaries in your `package.json` with `nextjs12-serverless`:

 ```diff
 {